icsl-Jeon/traj_gen/README.md

 (4) publish : the time allocation of the trajectory is equal division from 0 to "simulation tf" of gui.
 A desired control point will be published in *geometry_msg/PoseStamped* message type.

+(5) manage waypoints : please provide the absolute of directory for txt file

+(6) textbox. important message will appear

 ### waypoints selection from user
 <img src="https://github.com/icsl-Jeon/traj_gen/blob/master/img/traj_gen-2.png">